t-mart/wap/docs/commands/build.md

 !!! note

     A symlink is a file that points to/targets another file.
 As far as World of Warcraft is concerned, the symlink is indistinguishable from the real file.
-If the softlink is deleted, the target file will be unaffected.
+If the symlink is deleted, the target file will be unaffected.
 See [Symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) on Wikipedia for more information.

-    Windows users will not be able to create softlinks by default.
+    Windows users will not be able to create symlinks by default.
 There are two options:

     - Enable developer mode by searching for "developer mode" in Settings and clicking the toggle.
       *(Recommended)*
     - Run wap as an administrator.

-The argument provided specifies to which installations links should be made. `mainline`, `wrath`, `vanilla` symlink into those respective flavor's installation.
+The argument provided specifies to which installations links should be made.
+Without an argument, `--link` runs as if `auto` was provided.

 For a given addon, `auto` symlinks into any found installations on your computer if the addon is compatible with that flavor's installation.

-Without an argument, `--link` runs as if `auto` was provided.
+Otherwise, `mainline`, `wrath`, `vanilla` symlink into those respective flavor's installation.

 This option can be provided multiple times unless `auto` is also provided.